Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     ```

 >[!Note]
 > Sometimes not all tests succeed.
-Make sure `dotnt test` is run in the root of the project `WrightBrothersApi`.
+Make sure `dotnet test` is run in the root of the project `WrightBrothersApi`.
 If the tests fail, you will need to debug the tests and correct the issues.
 Although tools like Copilot can assist greatly, you, the Pilot, must take charge to diagnose and fix the discrepancies.

 ### Congratulations you've made it to the end! &#9992; &#9992; &#9992;